 When adding your teenager to your policy, did you shop around for better rates?

-If you’re looking to add a teenager to your car insurance, keep in mind that any accidents or violations within five years will impact how much you pay for insurance – and compare rates from at least three insurers.
+If you want to add a teenager to your car insurance, remember that any accidents or violations within five years will impact how much you pay for insurance – and compare rates from at least three insurers.

-Panos D. Prevedouros, emeritus professor of civil and environmental engineering at the University of Hawaii at Mānoa, said his teenage daughter faced a high premium in her first six months of driving for basic coverage.
+Panos D. Prevedouros, emeritus professor of civil and environmental engineering at the University of Hawaii at Mānoa, said his teenage daughter faced a high premium for basic coverage in her first six months of driving.

 “Immediately after completing six months accident-free, she shopped around and got a much better deal – more coverage and lower premium,” Prevedouros says.
 “After a year, she could get a lower premium by going through the programs offered by big box retailers, unions, company plans, etc.”